kovalensky/username_checker/README.md

 checker.exe hide
 ```

-This is not a claimer, but rather unpopular, unique usernames deletion checker.
+This is not a claimer, but rather unpopular, unique usernames deletion status checker.